-Los Angeles Chargers hiring Brandon Staley as head coach
+Chargers hire Rams DC Brandon Staley as head coach

 COSTA MESA, Calif.
-(AP) — The Los Angeles Chargers have hired Los Angeles Rams defensive coordinator Brian Staley as the team’s head coach.
+(AP) — The Los Angeles Chargers have hired Los Angeles Rams defensive coordinator Brandon Staley as the team’s head coach.

 The Chargers made the decision Sunday after having a second interview with Staley.
 The interview was held a day after the Rams were eliminated from the playoffs with a 32-18 loss to the Green Bay Packers.

+“It’s not just that Brandon possesses a tremendous football mind that makes him the ideal head coach to lead our team forward,” general manager Tom Telesco said in a statement.
+“It’s that he excels in the ability to effectively tailor, apply and communicate his concepts to players.

+“It’s clear that Brandon will not be outworked.
+He’s the football equivalent of a gym rat, and that has earned him the universal respect of the players he has coached throughout his journey.”

 The 38-year old Staley was in demand with interviews also scheduled with the Houston Texans and Philadelphia Eagles.
+He also had an interview with the New York Jets before they hired Robert Saleh last Thursday.

+Staley, who will be formally introduced Thursday, replaces Anthony Lynn, who was fired on Jan.
+4 after going 7-9 this past season.
+Lynn had a 33-31 mark in four seasons and led the Chargers to the divisional round of the playoffs in 2018.

+The Los Angeles opening was widely considered the most attractive of the seven this offseason with plenty of talent on both sides of the ball.
+Quarterback Justin Herbert is considered the favorite for AP Offensive Rookie of the Year.

 Staley has been an NFL assistant for only four years.
 He joined the Rams this past season after being a linebackers coach with the Chicago Bears and Denver Broncos.